The Midnight Walk: Full Walkthrough for All Chapters and Endings

 Cover art for The Midnight Walk

-• If you cannot find the next key item, manipulate light first, then search again.
+• If you can’t find the next key item, change the light or darkness first, then search again.

-• If a symbol appears isolated, look for its pair or its lit counterpart elsewhere in the same space.
+• If a symbol looks isolated, find its pair or its lit counterpart elsewhere in the same space.

-• If the area seems fully explored, dim or alter the room state and re-check edges, cracks, and side doors.
+• If the area seems fully explored, alter the room state and re-check edges, cracks, and side doors.

-• Use hiding spots and terrain breaks whenever the game gives them.
+• Use hiding spots and terrain breaks whenever the game offers them.

-• Sprint only when you know where the next safe point is.
+• Sprint only when you already know where the next safe point is.

-• Keep Potboy close to the intended route; treating him as secondary is a common failure point.
+• Keep Potboy on the intended route; treating him as secondary is a common failure.

-• If a chase begins, abandon collectible instincts and preserve the run first.
+• If a chase starts, drop the collectible instinct and preserve the run.

 FinalBoss // Gear